When and How To Refinance a Personal Loan

 Pros

-• Three hardship programs available if you're having trouble paying
+• May be willing to work with you if you’re having trouble paying

-• Will pay off your old creditors for you
+• Will quickly send loan proceeds to your old creditors

 Cons